Expert review of the Apple TV HD 32GB

-- Browse the App Store, Netflix, and iTunes simultaneously.
+- With Siri, you can search the App Store, Netflix, and iTunes at the same time.

-- The design is stylish, so you don't have to hide the media player.
+- The design of the Apple TV is stylish, so you don't have to cover up the media player.

 - An HDMI cable to connect the Apple TV to your television isn't included.

 First impression of the Apple TV HD 32GB

 The packaging of the Apple TV HD 32GB is as you'd expect from Apple.
 The box is white and sleek, without bells and whistles.
 Inside, I find the Apple TV HD, Siri Remote, a Lightning to USB-A cable, a power cable, and a short manual.
 The Apple TV HD 32GB is smaller and slimmer than I expected.
 The Siri Remote also comes in a compact size and feels very light.
 An HDMI cable to connect the Apple TV to my television isn't included.

 While most media players end up being covered up, the black high-gloss Apple TV media player can be showed off.
 The touchpad on the Siri Remote has a black finish.
 There's a white ring around the Menu button.
 That way, I can easily locate the button even when it's dark in my living room.
 The Siri Remote is easy to use as well.
 I swipe the touchpad onto to the right letter and tap to confirm the letter.
 Greasy fingerprints aren't visible on the touchpad of the Siri Remote.
 That means I can pause my series even after eating some potato chips.
 The touchpad also functions as a game controller.